JeannelMYT/JSON-FileToPage/README.md

 This page uses a sample file from Singapore Government Technologies' "My Careers Future" Content page and will work with any page of `https://content.mycareersfuture.sg/wp-json/wp/v2/posts/[POST NUMBER]` where **[POST NUMBER]** is the id number of the post available on the site.

 ## Pre-Conditions to run
 Current build is not cross-origin compatible.
-Testing is done on Chrome using a [Cross-Origin Resource Sharing Extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en-US) to make it possible for the browser to obtain content from a site that is not from the same source.
+Testing is done on Chrome using a [Cross-Origin Resource Sharing (CORS) Extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en-US) to make it possible for the browser to obtain content from a site that is not from the same source.

 ## Steps to Run
 1. Download the repository